-Sacramento State students and employees who access campus or any campus programs are required to declare one of the following:
+All Sacramento State students and employees are required to declare one of the following:

 - They have received an approved COVID-19 vaccination, with the final dose administered at least 14 days before certification.

 - They qualify for a medical exemption (details below).

 - They qualify for a religious exemption (details below).

 - They do not plan to access campus or any campus programs (including field placements or internships and athletics), and that if their plans change, they will revise their certification before accessing campus or campus programs.

 Students will find the vaccination self-certification page in their Student Center.
 Students are required to include the manufacturer of their vaccine and dates they were administered each dose.

 Are Exemptions Allowed?

 Students and employees may be excused from the vaccination requirement if they qualify for a medical or religious exemption.
 To request an exemption, they will need to select the appropriate box in the CSU COVID-19 Vaccination Certification form in their Student or Employee Center, found on the My Sac State page.

 Students will be asked to provide medical or religious exemption documentation during the self-certification process.
 Visit the Return to Campus & COVID-19 Information for Students page for more details.

 Employees declaring that they qualify for a medical exemption may be asked to provide supporting documentation from a licensed health care professional.